iamgmujtaba/LTC-SUM/README.md

 Check [config.py](config.py) for the list of all the parameters.

 - In order to evaluate the proposed method, you have to configure [hls-server](https://github.com/iamgmujtaba/hls-server).
 - Use [vid2tc](https://github.com/iamgmujtaba/vid2tc) to generate thumbnail contaienrs from videos.
-For more inforamtion, please refer to the [paper]().
+For more inforamtion, please refer to the __[paper](https://ieeexplore.ieee.org/document/9902992)__.
 - Download the pretrained model from [google drive](https://drive.google.com/file/d/1w2sgymO_AsxnaDdj6ZGzHc8TEGh2U7pC/view?usp=sharing).
 - Place the pretrained model in the [output](output) folder.
 - Run the following command to test the proposed method.